ibm-cloud-docs/pattern-pvs-aix-resiliency/service-management-design.md

 -   PowerHA - The primary task of PowerHA® SystemMirror® is to recognize and respond to failures.
 PowerHA SystemMirror uses the Cluster Aware AIX® infrastructure to monitor the activity of its network interfaces, devices, and IP labels.
 Monitoring connections are necessary because they enable PowerHA SystemMirror to recognize the difference between a network failure and a node failure.
 For instance, if connectivity on the PowerHA SystemMirror network (this network's IP labels are used in a resource group) is lost, and another TCP/IP based network, PowerHA SystemMirror recognizes the failure of its cluster network and takes recovery actions that prevent the cluster from becoming partitioned.
 PowerHA SystemMirror automatically monitors interfaces on TCP/IP networks, Storage area networks and Repository disks.

--   Secure automated backup with Compass - Alerting, notifications, and ticketing features and integration with {{site.data.keyword.cloud_notm}} Monitoring, IBM Cloud Logs and Client tools.
+-   Secure automated backup with Compass - Alerting, notifications, and ticketing features and integration with {{site.data.keyword.cloud_notm}} Monitoring, {{site.data.keyword.logs_full_notm:}} and Client tools.

 -   Alternatively, third party software such as Splunk and Datadog can be integrated with {{site.data.keyword.cloud_notm}} to provide security monitoring, compliance reporting, and operational intelligence.